lakshheera07/Network-Inventory-/README.md

     Ensure that the SNMP protocol is enabled on all target devices you wish to monitor, as well as their neighboring devices.

 2.  **Set Network Range:**
-    Open the `scanner.mjs` file (likely located in the `backend/utils` or a similar directory).
+    Open the `scanner.mjs` file.
 Find the variable holding the network's CIDR and update it to match the network range your SNMP-enabled devices are connected to.

     For example, in `scanner.mjs`: